-When reporting educational environments for students in PreK, use the following rules to determine which environment to choose.
-Please note that the order of the categories for students with disabilities in PreK does not reflect a continuum from least to most restrictive.
+When reporting educational environments for students in prekindergarten or age 4 in kindergarten, use the following rules to determine which environment to choose.
+Please note that the order of the categories for students with disabilities in prekindergarten does not reflect a continuum from least to most restrictive.

-ISBE and Harrisburg Project have collected several resources, which are available at https://www.isbe.net/Pages/Preschool-Inclusion-LRE.aspx, to assist school districts/special education cooperatives with the early childhood EE Codes.
+ISBE and Harrisburg Project have collected several resources to assist school districts/special education cooperatives with the early childhood EE Codes.